Lulu's Cafe & Poke

 Olive Tree Markets

-Just a short two-hour drive from Sydney, up the M1 or along the Pacific Highway, will lead you to Newcastle; a laid-back, arty city, home to the largest coal shipping harbour in the world, legendary surf beaches, historical architecture, and a renaissance brought to life by its long-standing, loyal and creative community.
+Just a short two-hour drive from Sydney, laid-back Newcastle is an arty city that's home to the largest coal shipping harbour in the world, legendary surf beaches, historical architecture, and a renaissance brought to life by its long-standing, loyal and creative community.
+Meaning, there are plenty of things to do in Newcastle that will have you heading north in a heartbeat.

 From a lazy lunch at a newly opened cafe to waterside fine dining, there’s no shortage of choice when it comes to eating out in Newcastle.
+A foodie destination in its own right, means eating out is a highlight of things to do in Newcastle.
 It’s the type of place where you can rely on the seafood being fresh, the pub meals being generous, and vegan options aplenty.

 Start your day right by venturing toward the beach-end of Darby Street where you’ll find yourself at Hubro, a crisp white cafe with a wooden interior that takes its no-fuss food seriously.
 Although this local hangout is popular for its cold brew coffee, it’s also known for its hearty smashed avo, serving it on thick, nutty sourdough, with a healthy dose of avocado, delicate crumbles of salty feta and drizzled with organic honey.